wriftai/setup-cli/README.md

 ## Contributing
 Contributions are very welcome.
 To learn more, see the [Contributor Guide](./CONTRIBUTING.md).

+## Releases
+To publish a new version, manually create a tag and release from the repository.
+Also ensure that `Publish to Marketplace` is checked when creating a release.

 ## License
 Copyright (c) Sych Inc. All rights reserved.